REPORTS TO: DIRECTOR OF ATHLETICS

 Other duties as assigned by the director of athletics.

-Bachelor’s degree in physical education, sports management or related field preferred.
+Bachelor’s degree required.
+Master’s degree in physical education, sports management or related field preferred.

-Qualified applicants will have the availability to work evenings and weekends, possess a valid driver’s license and insurable driving record and have the ability to travel for team practices and competition.
+Qualified applicants will have the availability to work evenings and weekends, possess a valid driver’s license for transportation of team in vans or bus and have the ability to travel for team practices, competition and scouting.